camerahacks/lightroom-macro-pad/README.md

 ## 3D Printing/ Case

 Print the case in any material you choose.
 The bottom part on the 7-switch layout is just pressure fitted into the top piece using a 0.1mm tolerance.
 The bottom also has stand-offs for fitting the Pico.
+The 10-switch case uses round magnets to snap the case parts together.
+Here is a link to the magnets I used: https://amzn.to/3CPtB5V (affiliate link)

+The case uses standard MX spacing, meaning you can use any MX compatible switches and keycaps.

-STL files can be found in the ```case``` folder.
+STL and 3mf files can be found in the ```case``` folder.

 ## Keycaps